irmen/Pyro5/docs/source/config.rst

 config item               type    default                 meaning
 ========================= ======= ======================= =======
 AUTOPROXY                 bool    True                    Enable to make Pyro automatically replace Pyro objects by proxies in the method arguments and return values of remote method calls.
 Doesn't work with marshal serializer.
-COMMTIMEOUT               float   0.0                     network communication timeout in seconds.
+COMMTIMEOUT               float   0.0                     Network communication timeout in seconds.
 0.0=no timeout (infinite wait)
 COMPRESSION               bool    False                   Enable to make Pyro compress the data that travels over the network DETAILED_TRACEBACK        bool    False                   Enable to get detailed exception tracebacks (including the value of local variables per stack frame)
 HOST                      str     localhost               Hostname where Pyro daemons will bind on